 Phenomenal Times Call for Phenomenal Measures

-During the COVID crisis, hospitals began running out of oxygen, compelling us to question whether, or not, we were using it correctly?
+During the COVID crisis, hospitals began to run out of oxygen.
+We were compelled to question whether, or not, we were using it correctly.
 The high mortality rate of COVID patients gave us cause to look more closely at what was really happenning.
 Particularly for those patients who were prescribed ventilators early on in their treatment.

 Given the high mortality rate of patients on ventilators, we asked ourselves what we could do to reduce the number of people requiring mechanical ventilation devices.
 This suggested that oxygen without mechanics can keep people alive.
 Is it simple?
-The delivered oxygen to the patients face mask will only enter the lungs if the flow rate matches that of the patient.
-We can help for the very first time by being able to measure the tidal Peak Inspiratory Flow Rate (PIFR) with each breath.
+The delivered oxygen to the patient's face mask will only enter the lungs if the flow rate matches that of the patient.
+We can help this by measuring the tidal Peak Inspiratory Flow Rate (PIFR) of each breath.

-Current computer-controlled oxygen delivery devices do not measure the PIFR of each patient.
-But, if we know this value we can release pulses of oxygen that flow at the same rate as the PIFR.
+Current computer controlled oxygen delivery devices do not measure the PIFR of each patient.
+If we know this value we can release pulses of oxygen that flow at the same rate as the PIFR.
 And, moreover, we can use a wrist band oximeter to take account of the patient’s oxygen saturation (SpO2) to determine the precise dose of oxygen that should be delivered in each pulse.
 We can then maintain the SpO2 between 93-98% without requiring continuous clinician supervision.

 Why should the stress in Critical Care Units be so intensive when automation can remove uncertainty?
 Our extensive and intensive studies show that ventilators can be avoided completely by dispensing oxygen with precision .
 And we can do this according to each individual patient’s needs minute by minute.